History of the Braque

 Presently there is a website created (Braque d’Auvergne Pedigree Database) listing many of these dogs presently registered in the world.
 The site is regularly updated, and you can virtually breed two Braques, seeing how close the dogs are related to make sure pups are divergent.
-Less than 2500 dogs are known to have been registered since WW II, with only a few hundred being of the rare Charbonne (charcoal, white on black) phenotype.
+Less than 2700 dogs are known to have been registered since WW II, with only a few hundred being of the rare Charbonne (charcoal, white on black) phenotype.
 We have had 3 of them.
-Our latest charbonne pup, Marta, is almost two, and will be ready to breed if her hip xrays are good.
+Our latest charbonne pup, Marta, was bred to Lucky at three years old, having 11 puppies.

 But what about the dog?
 Many mistake these dogs for a German Shorthair, but the GS may be the Braque’s descendant according to dog experts.
 The Braque’s coat is short and glossy, with a white base and black ticking (roaning).
 Always black and white, Braques are robust across the chest.
 Some will have large black spot(s) on the body.
 Their black coloring is very black, almost “Bleu” as the French say.
 The black portions when viewed in the sun have a velvet blue hue.
 Some of the very dark ones have a silvery hue if heavily ticked.